Dance Dance Revolution: Playing styles

 Many DDR players, in order to get better scores by focusing on timing and pattern reading, will minimize any extraneous body movement during gameplay.
 These players are commonly referred to as "technical", "tech" or "perfect attack" (PA) players.
 These technical players usually play the most difficult songs on the highest difficulty levels in an attempt to perfect their scores, and the most elite players are able to get perfect or near perfect scores on all of the hardest songs in the game.
 The more "technical" a song gets the more the player must use minimalistic movements in order to hit all the arrows with perfection.
 These players perfect using their heels as well and often hold on to the bar to take weight off their feet enabling them to move faster and tire more slowly.
 This style of play is the focus of most competitions.

 Other DDR players choose to incorporate complex or flashy techniques into their play movements, and some of these "freestyle" players develop intricate dance routines to perform during a song.
 Freestyle players tend to choose songs on lower difficulty levels, so that the player is not restricted in their movements by large quantities of required steps.
 Some players can even dance facing away from the screen.

-Somewhere in the middle are the players which choose to do a little bit of both of the formers.
-There are criticisms of the In The Groove style of play which focuses on "perfect attack".
-More traditional players say it takes the fun away from the game the harder the step-charts get, which makes players use much less movement overall to conserve stamina.
-By doing this, it is no longer a dance game and many arrows do not fit perfectly with the beat because there are simply too many of them.
-The middle players enjoy moving to the beat and still trying to improve their scores without having to adopt the In the Groove style of play.

 A freestyling act can also involve performing other stunts while playing.
 On an episode of ABC's short-lived series Master of Champions, Billy Matsumoto won the episode when he played 5th Mix's "Can't Stop Fallin' In Love (Speed Mix)" on Heavy mode while juggling three lit torches.